Partner current account: operation and taxation

 • By any dividends or reimbursement of fees that have not been collected

-• By sums of money deposited voluntarily by the partner, manager or employee
+• By sums of money deposited voluntarily by the partner, the director

 In all cases, the person making the advance on a current account shall have a claim with respect to business.
 Advances on current account are therefore recorded at indebted the business’s balance sheet.